This confetti cookie cake bar recipe is made with cake mix, so it's so easy! These cookie bars turn out ooey gooey and delicious!

 - 1 tsp vanilla extract

 - Add the oil and egg and stir to combine.
-Then add the white chocolate chips, cream, and vanilla, and stir until combined.
-Batter will be thick.
+Then add the heavy cream and vanilla, and stir until combined.

 - Spread into the pre-greased baking dish and level out with a spoon.